MNikdan/influence_distillation/README.md

 )
 ```

 This process generates a 4096-dimensional embedding for each training sample.
+We recommend saving these embeddings to disk for future reuse, avoiding the computational cost of regenerating them.

 While the current implementation processes samples one at a time and iterates over tangent vectors sequentially, future versions will support batched computation over both samples and tangent vectors for improved efficiency.
 Stay tuned for updates!

 ### Step 2: Select Influential Samples
 Use the following code to select the most influential training samples: